shneoh/k3s_infra_training/day2/lab7/README.md

    kubectl delete daemonset fluentd -n logging kubectl delete configmap fluentd-config -n logging
    ```
+   > We will implement more robust fluentd log parsing/filtering

 3. FluentD should run under the `logging` namespace.
+   > in lab6, you have already created logging namespace !

 ---